The Revolution uses the same extruded aluminum handguard as POF-USA’s 5.56mms.

 This article was originally published in “Ballistic” Fall 2017.
 To order a copy, visit outdoorgroupstore.com.

-As far as Land Cruisers go, Rodney Wills' custom 'ADV80' will make it to the...
+As far as Toyota Land Cruiser builds go, Rodney Wills' custom FJ80 will make...

 by John Naderi / Sep 15, 2017